 git statusis usually a working-tree and index problem.git log -- pathandgit blameare usually graph-walk and path-history problems.git fetchis usually a negotiation, pack, and reachability problem.git cloneis a transfer problem first and a materialization problem immediately after.

-Those are different bottlenecks, which means they require different fixes.
 A commit-graph will not rescue a bad working-tree refresh path, sparse-checkout will not speed up every fetch, and a shallow clone changes history depth in a way that differs from how a partial clone changes object transfer.
-In practice, those distinctions are easy to blur, and a lot of Git advice still does.
+In practice, those distinctions are easy to conflate; a lot of Git advice still does.
+So the first question to ask is just: what are we actually trying to fix?

 Why Working-Tree Commands Get Slow